d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 Compared to "classic" pre-rending by using [Angular Universal](https://angular.io/guide/universal), _Scully_ is much easier to use and it doesn't require you to write a specific flavor of Angular.
 Also _Scully_ can easily pre-render hybrid Angular apps or Angular apps with plugins like jQuery in comparison to Angular Universal.

+If you want to dig a bit deeper into the features _Scully_ offers, check out my [second article](/blog/2020-03-dig-deeper-into-scully-ssg).

 Any hints, suggestions or corrections?
 Feel free to [contact me](http://d-koppenhagen.de/#contact) or sending me a [pull request](https://github.com/d-koppenhagen/d-koppenhagen.de/pulls).

 **Thank you**